OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 max_concurrent_runs=4
 )

-Submit the hyperdriveconfig and use RunDetails to monitor run progress.
+Next, submit the HyperDriveConfig and use RunDetails to monitor run progress.
 Select the best hyperparameters for the hyperdrive model and save the best model.

-  # Classification algorithm (Logistic regression).
+  Classification algorithm.
-  This is a machine learning binary classification algorithm that is used to predict the probability of a categorical dependent variable.
+  For the hyperdrive pipeline, logistic regression was the algorithm used.
+This is a machine learning binary classification algorithm used to predict the probability of a categorical dependent variable.In this case, we'll be getting outputs in boolean form of either yes or no.

- # Benefits of parameter sampler (RandomParameterSampling).
+  Benefits of parameter sampler.
- It helps to avoid bias, it chooses the best hyperparameters and also optimizes for speed versus accuracy.
+ In this hyperdrive pipeline, we made use of the random parameter sampling method which helped to avoid bias, choose the best hyperparameters and also optimize for speed versus accuracy.

-  # Benefits of early stopping policy (BanditPolicy).
+   Benefits of early stopping policy.
+  Lastly, the bandit policy was applied to the hyperdrive pipeline where two arguments was passed,
+  i:

-  It helps to avoid burning up a lot of resources while trying to find an optimal parameter.
+  it helps to avoid burning up a lot of resources while trying to find an optimal parameter.

  ## AutoML
 In 1-2 sentences, describe the model and hyperparameters generated by AutoML.